Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Datasets

-In addition to the above data collection, ATCO$2$ has brought together several air-traffic command-related databases ~\cite{srinivasamurthy2017semi,N4NATO,HIWIRE,ATCOSIM,AIRBUS,LDC_ATCC} from different publicly available open data sources.
-The full set of databases span approximately 140 hours of speech data that are strongly related in both phraseology and structure seen in ATCO-pilot communications~\cite{zuluaga2020asratc,zuluaga2020callsign,zuluaga2021contextual}.
-These databases were additionally augmented by adding noises that match LiveATC audio channels, doubling the size of training data.
-Since each of the seven databases had different annotation ontologies (annotation procedure, rules, and symbols), the transcripts had to be standardized and normalized~\cite{ATCOSIM,helmke2018ontology}.
+In addition to the above data collection, ATCO2 has brought together several air traffic command-related databases ~\cite{srinivasamurthy2017semi,PILSEN_ATC,N4NATO,HIWIRE,ATCOSIM,AIRBUS,LDC_ATCC} from different publicly available open data sources.
+The full set of databases span approximately 100 hours of speech data that are strongly related in both, phraseology and structure seen in ATCO-pilot communications~\cite{zuluagagomez20_interspeech,zuluaga2020automatic,zuluagagomez21_interspeech}.
+The collection of databases is augmented by adding noise that matched LiveATC audio channels, doubling the size of training data.
+Additionally, since each of the seven databases had different annotation ontologies (annotation procedure, rules, and symbols), the transcripts had to be standardized and normalized~\cite{ATCOSIM,helmke2018ontology}.

-\section{Speaker role classification with text}
+\section{Speaker Role Classification with Text}